mcgilldinglab/CellAgentChat/README.md

 #### Ligand-Receptor Database (Mandatory)

-This is a three column csv or text file that contaisn the ligand receptor pairs.
-We provide a ligand-receptor database from CellTalkDB.
+This is a three column csv, tsv or text file that contaisn the ligand receptor pairs.
+We provide a ligand-receptor database from CellTalkDB (see [here](https://github.com/mcgilldinglab/CellAgentChat/blob/main/src/human_lr_pair.tsv)).
 However, the user can opt to provide their own custom database.
 The first column contains the ```lr_pair```, the second column contains the ```ligand_gene_symbol``` and the third column contains the ```receptor_gene_symbol```.
 Note: the gene/protein ids must be the gene names, matching the gene expression file.
 All other columns will be ignored.

 #### Gene Expression file (Mandatory)